NickStat23/pfSense-TrueNAS-Home-Lab/README.md

 ![Pi-hole](images/TrueNAS_PiHole.png)

-Pi-hole running on TrueNAS handling **network-wide DNS filtering** across all connected devices:
+Pi-hole running on TrueNAS doing **network-wide DNS filtering** for every device on the network:

 - **69,917** total DNS queries processed
-- **34,996 blocked (50.1%)**; ads, trackers, and malicious domains
+- **34,996 blocked (50.1%)**: ads, trackers, and malicious domains
 - **2,146,983 domains** on the blocklist
-- Forced via pfSense NAT rule; no device can bypass it
+- Enforced via pfSense NAT rule so no device can bypass it

 ---